-4 Village Character Assessment (VCA) and Edge of Settlement Assessment and the other local settlements, which will include the built environment, architecture and community considerations.
+4 Village Character Assessment (VCA) and Edge of Settlement Assessment

+In parallel to the LLCA, a second group of Parish volunteers, with guidance from Colette Beckham, who is the AONB Partnership Manager, will be preparing a VCA for Portreath, and the other local settlements, which will include the built environment, architecture and community considerations.
 As part of this study, Colette Beckham, Gain Environmental and Landscape Consultancy, will carry out an initial Edge of Settlement assessment for the same settlements included in the VCA, to identify the settlement boundary, and identify areas that may be more acceptable for any future development plans.